 It comes down to this: While James and I are totally open about money, we’re simply in different places.
 He knows where I stand, and too much focus on it makes him feel anxious.
 We both know that this is something we’ll need to compromise on if we're really going to spend forever together.
 Neither one of us wants to break up, but neither one of us wants to change our money mindset.

-For now, we don’t combine finances, and we’re each working towards our own goals.
+For now, we don’t combine finances, and we’re each working toward our own goals.
 We’re in a healthy, happy relationship, and we communicate well.
 When the day comes to sit down and decide exactly what our future is, I'm confident that we’ll be able to talk it through and come to the right compromise.

 *Name has been changed